Here are some tips for website and blog owners

 Some Virtual Private Servers come with pre-installed applications, many of which you may not actually need.
 These could be slowing down functions unnecessarily so spend some time looking at what’s on there right now, and remove or disable anything you don’t want.
 You can always reactivate them as and when.

-You should ensure that all of your on-site content is optimised with the aim of making things run as smoothly and efficiently as possible.
-You can utilise analytic software such as Google PageSpeed to identify any problem areas, such as certain pages that load slower than others, and the reasons behind them.
+You should ensure that all of your on-site content is optimized with the aim of making things run as smoothly and efficiently as possible.
+You can utilize analytic software such as Google PageSpeed to identify any problem areas, such as certain pages that load slower than others, and the reasons behind them.
 The software should also offer solutions, at least in network-independent areas like images and the HTML structure.

 Moving to a CDN If you’re serving global markets over multiple locations worldwide, then you may want to think about using a Content Delivery Network (CDN) which is a linked system of distributed servers to help your pages load faster by cutting the distance the data needs to travel.